pceslayer/RetroN5-Dumper/README.md

 This script assumes you have Windows 10 or PowerShell 4 installed and your RetroN 5 has already been rooted with ADB enabled.

-The powershell script was written to use the included ADB.exe client and may not function properly without it.
+The powershell script was written to use a ADB.exe executable located in the same directory.
+Script will fail without ADB.exe.

 Fast cartridge loading must be disabled if on firmware 2.4 or higher for proper dumping.